50 injured in riots in northern Guinea

 “The Government believes that the violence, which included the destruction of private and public property in Labe, was out of proportion with the stated demands of the protesters,” the statement said.

-Youths burned tires and the police sent reinforcements to restore calm, said witnesses and a police source who declined to be identified.
+Youths burned tyres and the police sent reinforcements to restore calm, said witnesses and a police source who declined to be identified.

-Guinea is the world’s biggest exporter of bauxite, the raw material used in aluminum production, and has rich deposits of gold.
+Guinea is the world’s biggest exporter of bauxite, the raw material used in aluminium production, and has rich deposits of gold.
 It is one of three West African countries battling to end an Ebola outbreak that has killed more than 8,500 people.

-Reporting by Saliou Samb; Editing by Matthew Mpoke Biggn and Dominic Evans
+(Reporting by Saliou Samb; Editing by Matthew Mpoke Biggn and Dominic Evans)